How To Make Fireclay – Low Cost Recipes

 fireclay, refractory clay, flame safe, mortar clay

-I fired it to strong heat inside the ring, while the outside did not receive enough heat to transform to ceramic.
-No cracks yet and I see that as a good sign.
+I fired it to a strong heat inside the ring, while the outside did not receive enough heat to transform to ceramic.
+No cracks yet, a good sign.

 fireclay grounding soft refractory bricks